-- In order to ensure the fair selection of the highest-quality review committee members, JSPS makes use of a database of review committee candidates (with approximately 141,000 persons registered) consisting largely of researchers who themselves were selected for the KAKENHI funding. - O Upon completion of review, the names of the review committee members are disclosed on the KAKENHI website.
+- In order to ensure the fair selection of the highest-quality review committee members, JSPS makes use of a database of review committee candidates (with approximately 148,000 persons registered) consisting largely of researchers who themselves were selected for the KAKENHI funding. - O Upon completion of review, the names of the review committee members are disclosed on the KAKENHI website.

-O Disclosure of the review results for research projects that were not adopted
+O Disclosure of the review results for research projects

-- As for some research categories such as the Specially Promoted Research, the Scientific Research (S/A), and the Challenging Research (Pioneering), where the Comprehensive Review is conducted, the approximate ranking, the opinions expressed in the review results, and some other items will be disclosed. - As for some other research categories such as the Scientific Research (B/C), the Challenging Research (Exploratory) and the Early-Career Scientists, where Two-Stage Document Review is conducted, the approximate ranking, the review results by rating elements, the standard-format opinion, and some other items will be disclosed.
+- As for some research categories such as the Specially Promoted Research, the Scientific Research (S/A), and the Challenging Research (Pioneering), the approximate ranking, the opinions expressed in the review results, and some other items will be disclosed. - As for some other research categories such as the Scientific Research (B/C), the Challenging Research (Exploratory) and the Early-Career Scientists, the approximate ranking, the review results by rating elements, the standard-format opinion, and some other items will be disclosed for research projects that were not adopted.